kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 In the HA setup, the `observedGeneration` reported by of every apiserver's `initializer admission controller` and `generic webhook admission controller` are different, so the API needs to record multiple `observedGeneration`.

+#### Rejected 3.
+Always do a consistent read of a smaller object

+Rejected because of the complexity.

+A consistent read of the AdmissionControlConfiguration object is expensive, we cannot do it for every incoming request.

+Alternatively, we record the resource version of the AdmissionControlConfiguration in a configmap.
+The apiserver that handles an update of the AdmissionControlConfiguration updates the configmap with the updated resource version.
+In the HA setup, there are multiple apiservers that update this configmap, they should only update if the recorded resource version is lower than the local one.

+The `initializer admission controller` and the `generic webhook admission controller` do a consistent read of the configmap *everytime* before applying the configuration to an incoming request.
+If the configmap has changed, then they do a consistent read of the `AdmissionControlConfiguration`.